 "Interpersonal synchronization" can manifest in various ways.
 For example, when people watch the same movie, their brain activity synchronizes.
-Similarly, when lovers stare into each other's eyes, their hearts quite literally beat as one.
+Similarly, when lovers stare into each other's eyes, their hearts quite literally beat

 The team was led by Pavel Goldstein, a postdoctoral pain researcher in the Cognitive and Affective Neuroscience Lab at CU Boulder, and the findings were published in the journal Scientific Reports.

 Dr. Goldstein explains what prompted his research, saying, "My wife was in pain, and all I could think was, 'What can I do to help her?'
 I reached for her hand and it seemed to help.
 I wanted to test it out in the lab: can one really decrease pain with touch, and if so, how?"